-The Emergency Medical Technician - Basic (EMT-B) program provides training in the role of the emergency medical technician.
-Theory, methodology, and logic involved in the immediate care of the acutely ill or injured is provided.
+The Emergency Medical Technician (EMT) program provides training in the role of the emergency medical technician.
+Theory, methodology, and logic involved in the immediate care of the acutely ill or injured are provided.
 This course meets the requirements of the most current U.S. Department of Transportation National Standard Curriculum.
 Upon successful completion of the entire program (all three courses) you will be eligible to participate in the State of Florida and/or the National Registry EMT Certification Examination process.

-The Emergency Medical Technician - Paramedic (EMT-P) program provides instruction in advanced theory and procedures currently used by modern comprehensive emergency medical services systems.
+The Paramedic program provides instruction in advanced theory and procedures currently used by modern comprehensive emergency medical services systems.
 This course meets the requirements of the most current U.S. Department of Transportation National Standard Curriculum.
 Instruction includes lecture, laboratory, clinical and field experience course work.
-Upon successful completion of the entire program (all three semesters) you will be eligible to participate the State of Florida and/or the National Registry Paramedic Certification Examinations process.
+Upon successful completion of the entire program (all three semesters) you will be eligible to participate in the State of Florida and/or the National Registry Paramedic Certification Examinations process.